buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 ## Generic Potions

-The Narrator is free to use all the potions and poisons already listed or use ready-to-use generic potions.
+The Game Master is free to use all the potions and poisons already listed or use ready-to-use generic potions.
 The table shows the costs and effects of these generic potions.

 The onset is always immediate, the duration for healing is immediate, for others it is 10 minutes (so the Neutralize Poison potion protects you for 1 Turn against a poison).